gotofritz/gotofritz.github.io/content/blog/2025-12-20-playing-with-the-sam-audio-model-on-my-m1-macbook/index.md

 ## What worked: Installing SAM-Audio on macOS

-I used Conda, as recommended by pereception_models, to get it all to work.
+I used Conda, as recommended by perception_models, to get it all to work.
 Conda is package and environment manager geared towards data science and machine learning.
 I’ll be honest: I am not a big fan of Conda.
 It invariably clashes with pyenv, creating a mess that takes days to clean up.
 However, when working with high-end research code like SAM-Audio, Conda’s ability to manage C++ binaries and linked libraries makes it the only viable choice.

 ### Installing miniconda on macOS